Plisp/vico/README.md

 --eval "(uiop:register-image-restore-hook #'vico-term:main nil)" \
 --eval "(uiop:dump-image (concatenate 'string (namestring (uiop:getcwd)) \"vico\") :executable t)"
 ```
-For the purposes of demonstrating span highlighting, vico will *not* work on binary files for now (see TODO).
 This project aims to be a performant, extensible, single-user editor to replace emacs.
 Implementations supported will include SBCL, CCL and ECL.